-The accompanying schedule of expenditures of federal awards includes the federal grant activity of Southeast Community College Area and is presented on the accrual basis of accounting.
-The information in this schedule is presented in accordance with the requirements of Title 2 U.S. Code of Federal Regulations (CFR) Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance).
-Therefore, some amounts presented in this schedule may differ from amounts presented in, or used in the preparation of, the financial statements.
+The accompanying schedule of expenditures of federal awards (the Schedule) includes the federal award activity of the Southeast Community College Area under programs of the federal government for the year ended June 30, 2017.
+The information in this Schedule is presented in accordance with the requirements of Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance).
+Because the Schedule presents only a selected portion of the operations of the Southeast Community College Area it is not intended to and does not present the financial position, changes in net assets, or cash flows of the Southeast Community College Area.